 Responding to the global sanitation and hygiene challenge

-The consortium shares the ambition to develop the underpinning science and technology needed to catalyse delivery of sustainable and resilient sanitation and hygiene services for the world’s poorest and most vulnerable communities.
+The consortium aims to develop the underpinning science and technology needed to catalyse the delivery of sustainable and resilient sanitation and hygiene services for the world’s poorest and most vulnerable communities.
 Where achieving impact for this ambition requires contributions to other areas of practice (e.g. drainage, water quality, energy supply) or consideration of wider pressures (e.g. climate change) we step across sector boundaries to pursue integrated solutions.
 Our research agenda is deliberately ambitious and broad, premised on the tenet that progress requires challenging goals and aspirational science.
 Using an array of funding mechanisms to both proactively shape interdisciplinary programs of work and respond to emerging ideas or challenges, we are broadening and deepening current initiatives in the sector.

-Sanitation and Hygiene Equity Initiative Partners and Projects
+Sanitation and Hygiene Equity Initiative partners and projects

 The SHE community brings together a wide range of research and impact partners that are uniquely placed to respond to the challenge outlined above.
-Drawing on contributions from twenty academic centres of excellence from across the world, the consortium comprises over fifty bilateral or multi-lateral partnerships, each one focused on improving the accessibility of sanitation and hygiene services for the world’s poorest.
+Drawing on contributions from twenty academic centres of excellence from across the world, the consortium comprises over 50 bilateral or multi-lateral partnerships, each one focused on improving the accessibility of sanitation and hygiene services for the world’s poorest.

 This grouping of institutions provides a spectrum of disciplinary contributions (e.g. urban planning, chemical engineering, civil engineering, geography, management, political science, environmental sciences, psychology) and offers copious opportunities for interdisciplinary collaboration.

 On-going research initiatives between partners include: